November 14, 2012

-“These things have I spoken unto you, that My joy might remain in you, and that your joy might be full.”
-John 15:11
+“These things I have spoken to you, that My joy may remain in you, and that your joy may be full" (John 15:11).

 Did you know that a Christian without joy is a contradiction in terms?
 If you are right with God, you ought to have joy in your life!
 But there are many Christians who live as if they have lost their joy.

-One of the most important reasons joy is important is to win the lost to Jesus.
+One of the most important reasons having joy is important is because it can help us win the lost to Jesus.
 You can’t go around with a Bible under one arm and a tombstone under the other saying, “Don’t you want to be like I am?”
 Our best advertisement is the joy of the Lord.

 You also need joy in order to have the strength to live the Christian life.
 God said to Nehemiah when he was building the walls around Jerusalem and the people were getting tired, “The joy of the Lord is your strength” (Nehemiah 8:10).
 You can’t live the Christian life without joy.